-A short-term loan can provide your business with the capital it needs to continue operations and grow.
-Before you choose a lender and come to terms, it’s critical that you understand exactly how those terms impact repayment and the total cost of borrowing.
+A short term loan can provide your business with the capital it needs to continue operations and grow.
+Before you choose a lender and come to terms, it’s critical that you understand how those terms impact repayment and the total cost of borrowing.

-With Fast Capital 360’s easy-to-use short-term business loan calculator, you can determine which financing option is most advantageous for your small business.
+With Fast Capital 360’s easy-to-use short term loan interest calculator, you can determine which financing option will best serve your small business.

 To calculate your monthly or weekly payments and the total cost over the life of your loan, enter:

-- The Estimated Interest Rate.
-Interest rates for short-term loans start at 10% but can go as high as 24% depending on your creditworthiness and the overall health of your business.
+- The Estimated Interest Rate: Interest rates for short term loans start at 10% but can go higher depending on your creditworthiness and the overall health of your business.

-- The Loan Term and Payment Frequency.
-The hallmark of a short-term loan is an accelerated payoff structure.
-Generally, short-term loans reach maturity in 18 months or less.
-Because short-term loans are riskier for lenders, backers may require more frequent payments, on a weekly, rather than a monthly, basis.
+- The Loan Term: The hallmark of a short term loan is an accelerated payoff structure.
+Short term loans often reach maturity in 18 months or less.

-Adjust the loan amount, term and frequency to see how much of an impact these factors have on repayment.
+Adjust the loan amount, term and frequency in the short term business loan calculator to see how these factors impact repayment.

 Understanding Your Results

 The short term business loan calculator will output the weekly or monthly payment, the total repayment amount and the cost of the loan.

 Here’s what the numbers tell you: